The Perfect Marriage Between Oil & Gas and Renewables

 • Electric power generation is the second-largest

-If we can address just these two sectors — through electrification and clean energy — we can significantly cut global emissions in the coming decade.
+If we can address just these two sectors - through electrification and clean energy - we can make a real dent in global emissions over the next decade.

-And the science is clear: Electrifying transportation and scaling renewable energy are the fastest and most effective levers to make that happen.
+And the science is clear: electrifying transportation and scaling renewable energy are the fastest and most effective ways to reduce emissions.
 Switching from combustion engines to electric vehicles directly targets the largest source of CO₂.
-And expanding solar and wind reduces dependence on carbon-intensive power generation — but scaling energy storage is essential to make that clean power reliable around the clock.
+Expanding wind and solar reduces our reliance on carbon-heavy power generation, but to make clean power available around the clock, energy storage has to scale with it.

-A cleaner energy future hinges on battery minerals — and how we source them matters.
-Mining lithium, nickel, and other critical materials using traditional methods is energy- and water-intensive.
-And in some parts of the world, it comes with serious environmental and social costs.
+A cleaner energy future depends on battery minerals, and how we source them matters.
+Traditional mining for lithium, nickel, and other critical materials is energy- and water-intensive.
+In some parts of the world, it also brings serious environmental and social challenges.

-If we are serious about decarbonization, we need to scale electrification responsibly — with battery materials as clean as the technologies they power.
+If we’re serious about decarbonization, we need to scale electrification responsibly, using battery materials as clean as the technologies they power.

-At the same time, energy demand is still rising.
-Electricity use grew 4.3% in 2024 — faster than GDP.
-Renewables are expanding but often adding to the energy mix rather than replacing fossil sources.
+At the same time, global energy demand continues to rise.
+Electricity use grew 4.3% in 2024, outpacing GDP growth.
+Renewables are expanding, but they often add to the energy mix instead of replacing fossil fuels.

-This is not just an emissions problem.
-It is a systems challenge that calls for more than switching fuels.
-It calls for rethinking how we source, power, and connect the energy expansion.
+This isn’t just an emissions problem - it’s a systems challenge.
+And solving it means rethinking how we source, power, and connect the energy expansion.

 Global emissions are rising.
 A cleaner energy future demands smarter solutions - starting with sustainably mined critical minerals.